Density Adaptive Attention is All You Need: Robust Parameter-Efficient Fine-Tuning Across Multiple Modalities: Methods

-In a multi-head configuration, the GAAM process is independently applied across different heads, each focusing on distinct subspaces of the original input features.
-The final output is computed as an element-wise multiplication (Hadamard product) of the input features and the Gaussian attention weights (Equation \ref{output}).
+In a multi-head configuration, the DAAM process is independently applied across different heads, each focusing on distinct subspaces of the original input features.
+The final output (of all heads combined via stacking) is computed as an element-wise multiplication (Hadamard product) of the original input features and the Density attention weights.

-where $j \in \{1,K\}$ and $K$ is the total number of heads and \(\odot\) denotes the element-wise multiplication operation.
-This process enhances the model's ability to focus on contextually relevant information in the input sequence.
-All head outputs are stacked vertically, forming the Gaussian Attention map.